babylonchain/finality-provider/docs/finality-provider-export.md

 ### Setup Finality Provider Daemon

-The finality provider daemon (fpd) is responsible for polling consumer chain blocks and providing finality signatures if it has voting power.
-To initialize the `fpd` work directory, run `fpd init`, which creates the default home location, unless the `--home` flag is specified.
+The finality provider daemon (fpd) is responsible for polling consumer chain blocks and providing finality signatures if it is in the active finality provider set.
+To initialize the `fpd`
+work directory, run `fpd init`, which creates the default home location, unless the `--home` flag is specified.